 The crowd disperses.
 Dom and Rose aren't pleased, but a draw is better than outright losing.
 Dom sticks her tongue out at me and pairs with a shirt buddy.

-"Thanks, Clemence," says Scorpius after we get into position across from each other.
+"Thanks, Clemence."
+Scorpius gets into position across from me.

 "You're a nice bloke.
 Shame if you got killed."

 The spells start flying.
 After a few run-throughs of counters, Scorpius lowers his wand.
 "So this whole Team-Rose-Team-Dom thing..."